radius-project/blog/radblog/content/posts/2026/community-update-july/index.md

 ## Community

-**Step challenge sample.** Will Velida published [step-challenge](https://github.com/willvelida/step-challenge), a sample application that shows Dapr, Radius, and Drasi working together.
+**Step challenge sample.** [@willvelida](https://github.com/willvelida) published [step-challenge](https://github.com/willvelida/step-challenge), a sample application that shows Dapr, Radius, and Drasi working together.
 Radius describes the four .NET and Vue services, their Dapr components, and an in-cluster Postgres database as a single deployable unit in `infra/app.bicep`, so the same definition runs on a local kind cluster or on Azure with one `rad deploy`.
 Dapr handles pub/sub, cron bindings, and secrets between the services, while Drasi watches Postgres over logical replication and turns database changes into live contest events.
 It is a good end-to-end read if you want to see Radius composed with other cloud-native projects.

 **Welcome to our new contributors.** Five people made their first contribution to a Radius repository this month: